sergeyshpadyrev/variabler/README.md

 - As `variabler` from `package.json` scripts
 - As `./node_modules/.bin/variabler` from command line

-### After installation
+## Initialization

-To add Variabler into your project run the following command in your project directory:
+To init Variabler in your repository run the following command in your project directory:

 ```sh
 variabler init
 ```

-It does the following things:

-- Adds `variabler` directory that contains templates, configs and variables
-- Adds variabler files section into `.gitignore`

-By default it creates two dummy templates: `api.js` and `settings.json` <br/>
-They are needed just to help you understand how to use Variabler

 ## Description